Australian-Structural-Biology-Computing/ood-proteinfold/README.md

 pip install samplesheet-utils==1.1.2
 ```

-Update the path in `.env` if your environment is elsewhere.
+Update the paths in `.env` if your environment is elsewhere.

 ## Citation